waffle-iron/docs/source/socket-streamer.rst

       schema-registry-url = "http://localhost:8081"
     }

-To use the ``application.conf`` file pass the location in when starting the application with ``-Dconfig.file=path_to_file/application.conf``
+To use the ``application.conf`` file, set its location as a Java property when starting the application like this ``-Dconfig.file=path_to_file/application.conf``

 To start the socket streamer: